-- Faculty recruitment, development, and retention.
+- 2. Faculty recruitment, development, and retention.
 You may use funding to support planning and development costs for building faculty and staff capacity through recruitment, training, and retention efforts (e.g., travel costs and conferences/training registration).
 Allowable expenses during the development stage include salaries for staff members such as program directors and other faculty involved in resident training. - 3.
 Curriculum development.
-You may use funding to support curriculum development activities to meet ACGME program requirements and innovative approaches that would enhance the quality of rural residency training and address the health care needs of the rural community. - 4.
-Resident recruitment.
+You may use funding to support curriculum development activities to meet ACGME program requirements and innovative approaches that would enhance the quality of rural residency training and address the health care needs of the rural community.

+- 4. Resident recruitment.
 You may use funding to support costs associated with the recruitment of new residents.
-Applicants are encouraged to recruit and support a diverse cohort of high quality residents.
-As such, funds may be used to promote the rural residency program or RTT to medical students and/or to establish pipeline activities that encourage local youth to ultimately train in the applicant's program.
-Costs for resident recruitment may include advertising, travel reimbursement, or staff time dedicated to recruitment. - 5.
+Applicants are encouraged to recruit and support a diverse cohort of high-quality residents.
+As such, funds may be used to promote the rural residency program or RTP to medical students and/or to establish pipeline activities that encourage local youth to ultimately train in the applicant's program.
+Costs for resident recruitment may include advertising, travel reimbursement, or staff time dedicated to recruitment - 5.
 Graduate tracking plan development.
 You may use funding to support costs associated with developing a structured plan to track residents at least 5 years after graduation on career outcomes (e.g., fellowship, specialty/sub-specialty, and hospitalist), location of employment and retention in rural communities. - 6.
 Annual RRPD Meeting.
-You may use funding to support travel costs for the RRPD Project Director and up to one key staff to attend a mandatory 2-day Annual RRPD meeting for each year within the period of performance.
+You may use funding to support travel costs for the RRPD Project Director and up to one key staff to attend a mandatory 2-day Annual RRPD Meeting for each year within the period of performance.
 The RRPD Project Director at minimum is required to attend the Annual RRPD Meetings.

-As required by the Consolidated Appropriations Act, 2021 (P.L.
-116-260), Division H, § 202 and Division A of the FY 2022 Extending Funding and Emergency Assistance Act (P.L.
-117-43), "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
+As required by the Consolidated Appropriations Act, 2022 (P.L.
+117-103), Division H, § 202, "None of the funds appropriated in this title shall be used to pay the salary of an individual, through a grant or other extramural mechanism, at a rate in excess of Executive Level II."
 See Section 4.1.iv Budget - Salary Limitation of HRSA's SF-424 Application Guide for additional information.
 Note that these or other salary limitations may apply in the following fiscal years, as required by law.